On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: A smart sensor attack model

-The concept of attackability introduced in Def. \ref{Def20} simplifies the concept of attackability introduced in \cite{Su2018} by, firstly, dropping the requirement of control existence, as $V\circ A$ automatically allows all uncontrollable transitions, thus, ensuring controllability, and secondly, replacing the normality requirement with observability, as we are not interested in supremal attack models here.
+The concept of attackability introduced in Def. \ref{Def20} simplifies the concept of attackability introduced in \cite{Su2018} by, firstly, dropping the requirement of control existence, as $V\circ A$ automatically allows all uncontrollable transitions, thus, ensuring controllability, and secondly, {dropping the normality requirement, as we directly model an attack as a function over the plant's observable behaviours, instead of a language used in \cite{Su2018} (which is equivalent to a nondeterministic attack), making the closed-loop language $L(V\circ A/G)$ observable automatically}.